chimera-linux/chimera-linux.github.io/about/index.md

 Proper service management infrastructure is a major overall goal.
-For all intents and purposes we aim to provide infrastructure that can rival systemd in terms of practicality but with a less problematic implemntation.
+For all intents and purposes we aim to provide infrastructure that can rival systemd in terms of practicality but with a less problematic implementation.
 Most non-systemd distributions have been largely ignoring this aspect to say the least, which is now finally getting fixed.